 It is terrifying because God knows exactly what we are thinking and the attitudes of our hearts, as ugly as they can be.
 It is comforting because Jesus is the physician of the heart.
 Jesus came for sinners, and He came to heal us of our sick and sinful hearts.

-I can only imagine the rich young ruler thinking hard about asking just the right question, and he pushed himself to the front of the crowd to ask it: “What must I do to inherit eternal life?”
-And I imagine him going over all the commandments in his mind before hand, checking them off, convincing himself that he has kept them all.
-But, Jesus didn’t call him on it.
-Instead, He went right to heart, telling the man he needed to sell all he had and give it to the poor and follow Him.
+I imagine him going over all the commandments in his mind beforehand, checking them off, convincing himself that he has kept them all.
+But, Jesus didn’t call him on it directly.
+Instead, He went right to the heart, telling the young, rich man he needed to sell all he had and give it to the poor and follow Him.

 Zacchaeus, on the other hand, didn’t push to the front of the crowd.
 Because he was “small in stature”, he couldn’t even see over the crowd, so he climbed a sycamore tree to get a better view.
 When Jesus saw him, He told Zacchaeus to hurry down from the tree “for I must stay at your house today.”

 Zacchaeus wasn’t presumptuous like the rich young ruler, but he was committed to seeing Jesus and finding out who He was.
 Jesus identified Zacchaeus, invited Himself to the tax collector’s house, and Zacchaeus responded immediately, hurrying down from the tree to receive Jesus “joyfully”.
 This is the way to receive Jesus!

 Without any prompting or urging, Zacchaeus offered half of his goods to the poor.
 He also committed to restoring fourfold anything he may have taken by fraud.